 The survey technique used for estimating the abundance of beluga whales in this stock is a direct count which incorporates correction factors.
 Given this survey method, estimates of the variance of abundance are unavailable.
 The abundance estimate is thought to be conservative because no correction has been made for whales that were at the surface but were missed by the observers, and the dive correction factor is probably negatively biased (Lowry and Frost 1998).
 Consistent with the recommendations of the Alaska Scientific Review Group (DeMaster 1997), a default CV(N) of 0.2 was used in the calculation of the minimum population estimate (N{MIN}).
 N{MIN} for this beluga whale stock is calculated using Equation 1 from the PBR Guidelines (Wade and Angliss 1997): $N{MIN} = N/\exp(0.842 \times [\ln(1+[CV(N)]^2)]^{1/2})$.
-Using the average estimate for 2004 and 2005 of (N) of 2,877 and the default CV (0.2), N{MIN} for the Bristol Bay stock of beluga whales is 2,467.
+Using the average estimate for 2004 and 2005 (N) of 2,877 and the default CV (0.2), N{MIN} for the Bristol Bay stock of beluga whales is 2,467.

-Population estimates from the 1950s (Brooks 1955, Lensink 1961) suggested there were about 1,000-1,500 belugas in Bristol Bay.
-Aerial surveys flown in 1983 produced an abundance estimate of 1,250 which indicated that there had been little change in population size.
 A survey program involving replicate aerial counts using standardized methods was conducted during 1993-2005.
 Data from 28 complete counts of Kvichak and Nushagak bays made in good or excellent survey conditions were analyzed, and results showed that the population had increased by 65% over the 12-year period (Lowry et al. 2008).

 The estimated rate of increase in abundance of belugas in Bristol Bay during 1993-2005 was 4.8% per year (95% CI = 2.1%-7.5%; Lowry et al. 2008).
 This estimate exceeds the default cetacean maximum net productivity rate (R{MAX}) of 4% (Wade and Angliss 1997).
-It is currently not clear why this stock should be increasing as such a high rate, but possibilities include recovery from research kills in the 1960s, a reduction in subsistence harvests, and a delayed response to increases in salmon stocks (Lowry et al. 2008).
+It is currently not clear why this stock should be increasing at such a high rate, but possibilities include recovery from research kills in the 1960s, a reduction in subsistence harvests, and a delayed response to increases in salmon stocks (Lowry et al. 2008).

-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: PBR = $N{MIN} \times 0.5 R{MAX} \times F_R$.
+Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5 R{MAX} \times F_R$.
 As this stock is known to be increasing (Lowry et al. 2008), the recovery factor (F_R) is 1.0 (Wade and Angliss 1997, DeMaster 1997; see discussion under PBR for the eastern Bering Sea stock).
-Thus, for the Bristol Bay stock of beluga whales, PBR = 49 animals (2,467 × 0.02 × 1.0).
+Thus, for the Bristol Bay stock of beluga whales, PBR = 59 animals (2,467 × 0.024 × 1.0).